milliechapman/academic-kickstart/content/publications.md

 25. Ellis-Soto, __Chapman__, Locke.
 Uneven biodiversity sampling across redlined urban areas in the United States.
 (2023). _Nature Human Behavior_. <br /> [PDF](https://www.nature.com/articles/s41562-023-01688-5)

 26. Hasting^,  Ocloo^, __Chapman__^, Hunt^, Stenger.
 Trends in agroforestry research over four decades.
 (2023). _Elementa (In press)_ . <br /> ^equal contributions

-## In the works

-_Some of my more recent work!
-Full drafts of any first author papers listed here as are available upon request - feel free to reach out!_

-1.  __Chapman__, Goldstein, Schell, Boettiger, & et al. Human histories shape the biodiversity data that decides our future.
-(In review at Science)

-2. __Chapman__, Jung, Boettiger, Brashares, Visconti, & et al. (2023).
-Meeting European conservation and restoration targets under future land-use demands.
-(In prep). <br /> [code]( https://github.com/milliechapman/EU-restoration-prioritization)

-3. Jung, Alagador, __Chapman__, Hermoso, Kujala, O'Connor, Schinegger, Verburg, Visconti.
-An assessment of the state of conservation planning in Europe.
-(In review at Philosphical Transactions of the Royal Society B)  <br /> [preprint](https://osf.io/8x2ug)

-4. Oliver, __Chapman__, Emery, Gillespie, Gownaris, Leike, ...
-Zimmerman.
-Opening a conversation on responsible environmental data science in the age of generative AI.
-(In review at environmental data science).

 ## Workshop contributions